matad0rius/finance-tracker/README.md

 # README

-Tepo for the Finance Tracker App"# finance-tracker"
+This is for the Finance Tracker App"# finance-tracker"